tadesouaiaia/prsWorkshop-website/practical_docs_hidden/Day4a.docx.md

 commandline arguments but in uppercase, and use "=" instead of a space between the argument name and the argument being passed.

+The `POP` argument simply labels the population used in this .config file for output.

 #### Estimating Linkage Dissequilibrium (LD)
-BridgePRS requires individual level genetic data in plink1.9 binary format to estimate linkage dissequilibrium (LD) in the populations which produced the GWAS summary statistics.
+BridgePRS requires individual level genetic data in `plink1.9` binary format to estimate linkage dissequilibrium (LD) in the populations which produced the GWAS summary statistics.
 The genotype test and validation data could be used, i.e. data in these folders